vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct reinstall` [*options*] *ctid*
   Reinstall container from image.
 The container's rootfs is deleted and an image is imported again.
-The container's configuration and subdatasets remain unaffected.
+The container's subdatasets remain unaffected.
+  Container configuration can change dependending on what is in the image configuration file -- configuration values from the image replace the current configuration.

   If no image info is given via command-line options, `osctld` will attempt to find the appropriate image for the container's distribution version in